Skip to content

 A collection is simply a directory which may contain requests saved by Posting.

-If you launch Posting without specifying a collection, any requests you create will be saved in the "default" collection.
-This is a directory reserved by Posting on your filesystem, and unrelated to the directory you launched Posting from.
+If you launch Posting without specifying a collection, any requests you create will be saved to the "default" collection.

 This is fine for quick throwaway requests, but you'll probably want to create a new collection for each project you work on so that you can check it into version control.

-To create a new collection, simply create a new directory and pass it into Posting:
+To create a new collection, simply create a new directory and pass it into Posting.

 mkdir my-collection